 All responsible car owners have some form of insurance to pay for damages caused or received due to an accident.
-However, in some cases there are drivers who are uninsured or underinsured.
-Uninsured or underinsured motorist coverage refers to separate, but similar coverages which is known as UM/UIM coverage.
+However, in some cases, there are drivers who are uninsured or underinsured.
+Uninsured or underinsured motorist coverage refers to separate, but similar coverages which are known as UM/UIM coverage.

 An uninsured driver is someone who did not have any insurance, had insurance that did not meet state-mandated minimum liability requirements, or whose insurance company denied their claim.
 For example, a hit and run driver would be considered an uninsured driver.
 With incidents like hit and runs, purchasing uninsured motorist coverage is a great idea.
 Uninsured Motorist (UM) insurance is a coverage that protects you if you’re involved in an accident with someone who does not have liability insurance.